Dangriga, Belize – February 1990

 Wednesday – Santa Rosa

 Today we held the clinic in a one-room thatched-roof schoolhouse in the beautiful Mayan village of Santa Rosa.
-The Mayan people are so beautiful and friendly.
-The ice-cold Coke was refreshing on this hot humid day which feels like it’s close to 100 degrees Fahrenheit.
+The friendly people gave us ice-cold Cokes to refresh us on the hot humid day which felt like 100 degrees Fahrenheit.

 Our day ended with a fabulous dinner in Dangriga of freshly caught lobster tail with lemon meringue pie.
 Pastor R. is also a lobster fisherman.
-I can only imagine how much work it took him to catch and clean all those lobsters for us.
+I can only imagine how much work it took for him to catch and clean all those lobsters.
 What a labor of love.
-At this rate, I don’t think I’ll lose any weight this trip.
+At this rate, I don’t think I’ll lose any weight.